5 Segmentation

 graphics_theme_1

-One segment is made up entirely of white individuals, while one segment has no white individuals.
+One segment is made up entirely of white individuals while one segment has no white individuals.
 The other segments are split proportionally across each ethnic group.
 So what do we do now?
 Do we have any reason to believe that these groups represent segments of individuals?
-Do they even represent market structure?
-You still need to finish.
+Do they even represent market structure.
+You are far from finished.
 Do some of these groups spend more money on average?
 Do they respond to advertising in different ways?
 You’ll want to answer these questions.
-Another way to approach this problem is to segment people by their measurable behaviors and look for look-alike groups.
-This is the most common way to leverage this sort of analysis.
+Another way to approach this problem is to segment people by their measurable behaviors and then look for look-alike groups.
+This is probably the most common way to leverage this sort of analysis.

-We will demonstrate and combine one more segmentation approach with our previous analysis to create psychographic segments.
+We will demonstrate one more segmentation approach and combine it with our previous analysis to create psychograhic segments.

 5.3 A benefits sought approach to segmentation

 We’ll link both forms to build psychographic profiles.
 This can go much deeper.
-For instance, you can ask many more questions about various activities.
+For instance, you can ask many more questions pertaining to all sorts of activities.
 We’ll cover some of this in our chapter on research, chapter 9.

-Factor analysis is a data reduction technique similar to a principle components analysis.
-However, we’ll use it slightly differently to compress stated behaviors and use the patterns to create specific archetypes.
+A factor analysis is a data reduction technique similar to a principle components analysis.
+We’ll use it in a slightly different way to compress stated behaviors and use the patterns to create specific archetypes.

 We can load some survey data using the fa_survey_data data set in FOSBAAS.